andrey-pr/OpenBafangTool/README.md

 4. Replug your device

 ##### For UART
-Connection error might occur if connecting to the serial port needs elevated privileges.
+Connection error might occur if connecting to the serial port needs elevated privileges (experienced on Fedora 40).

 1. Check device permissions the following command `ls -la /dev/ttyUSB0` (adapt ttyUSB0 to the value in the serial port field)
 ```
 $ ls -la /dev/ttyUSB0
 crw-rw----.
 1 root dialout 188, 0 Jul  9 17:55 /dev/ttyUSB0
 ```
-3. in he case above, device belongs to roo, and is accessible to members of group dialout.
-To access it without elevated, you need to add your linux user to the dialout group with `sudo usermod -a -G dialout yourusername`.
+3. in he case above, device belongs to root, and is accessible to members of group dialout.
+To access it without elevated privilieges, you need to add your linux user to the dialout group with `sudo usermod -a -G dialout yourusername`.
 You might have to log out and in so group membership apply.
 4. Try again to conect Open Bafang Tool to your device.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>